karlstav/cava/README.md

 * Sndio
 * JACK

 Optional components:
 * SDL2 dev files
+* [ncursesw dev files](http://www.gnu.org/software/ncurses/) (bundled in ncurses in arch)

-Only FFTW and the other build tools are actually required for CAVA to compile, but this will only give you the ability to read from fifo files.
-To more easly grab audio from your system pulseaudio, alsa, sndio, jack or portaudio dev files are recommended (depending on what audio system you are using).
-Not sure how to get the pulseaudio dev files for other distros than debian/ubuntu or if they are bundled in pulseaudio.
+Only FFTW, iniparser and the build tools are actually required for CAVA to compile, but this will only give you the ability to read from fifo files.
+To capture audio directlty from your system pipewire, pulseaudio, alsa, sndio, jack or portaudio dev files are required (depending on what audio system you are using).

-For better a better visual experience ncurses is also recomended.
+Ncurses can be used as an alternative output method if you have issues with the default one.
+But it is not required.

 All the requirements can be installed easily in all major distros: